Publishing & Editorial Internship:

 Internships vary in length, though usually last 1-2 academic terms.
 Time commitment is 4-16 hours per week during the academic year, negotiable during the summer.
 Internships are currently unpaid but can be taken for academic credit.
 Internships can be in-person or remote, depending on qualifications, availability, and scheduling.
 (Email us about details or with specific questions.
-We’ve worked with undergraduate and graduate students from Wesleyan University, CSU Long Beach, California Institute of the Arts, and Portland State University.)
+We have worked with undergraduate and graduate students from Wesleyan University, CSU Long Beach, California Institute of the Arts, and Portland State University.)

 Student will work closely with one or more of the Editors, and work intimately with every part of the publishing process.

 - Fall 2019: We are currently closed for new applications.